Dome Icon

 Through association with the Sisters of St. Benedict, Oblates receive guidance and support in living the Christian life.
 This support and guidance is provided through regular Oblate meetings, by the Oblate newsletter, and other enrichment opportunities offered by the sisters.

-Oblate Presentation
+Oblate Presentations

-Oblate Presentation
+Oblate Candidates

 Vatican News